Have you ever experienced confidently applying for a loan or credit card and complied with all the requirements but still got rejected?

 6. What do I need to prepare for my online interview appointment?

-You will need to present the IDs you uploaded in the registration form through the CIBI App.
+You must present the IDs uploaded in the registration form through the CIBI App.

 7. What are the primary and secondary IDs accepted in creating an account in CIBIApp?